Jimmy Carter, after hip surgery, back teaching Sunday school

 A devout Christian, Carter regularly teaches Sunday school in Plains, drawing hundreds of visitors for each session.
 But he had to cancel plans to teach after hip surgery.

-People began gathering at midnight to hear Carter, and by 8 a.m., a line wrapped around the church despite pouring rain, the Atlanta Journal-Constitution reported.
+People began gathering at 1:30 a.m. to hear Carter, and by 8 a.m., a line wrapped around the church despite pouring rain, WALB-TV reported.

+“President Carter is just awesome,” Deborah Woodward told the TV station.
+“I’m excited, this is on my bucket list, I’m marking it off.”

-"We wanted to pay tribute for all of the work he has done," Glenda Morris-Robinson told the newspaper.
+"We wanted to pay tribute for all of the work he has done," Glenda Morris-Robinson told the Atlanta Journal-Constitution.
 "It is so wonderful to see a true servant leader.
 He was remarkable."

 Morris-Robinson, a pediatrician from Atlanta, drove down with her daughter, Gabriella, who flew in from New York City just for the occasion.